bigwiv/Biopython-cn/chr17.rst

 |image14|

-These figures are not very exciting, but we¡¯ve only just got started.
+These figures are not very exciting, but weâ€™ve only just got started.

-17.1.4??A bottom up example
+17.1.4  A bottom up example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now let¡¯s produce exactly the same figures, but using the bottom up
+Now letâ€™s produce exactly the same figures, but using the bottom up
 approach.
 This means we create the different objects directly (and this
 can be done in almost any order) and then combine them.